bifravst/bifravst/docs/aws/ContinuousDeployment.rst

 This will set up a CodePipeline which triggers a CodeBuild project for every push to the :code:`saga` branch.
 You can configure the branch in the :code:`deploy.branch` property of the :code:`package.json`.
-The CodeBuild project updates the CloudFormation stack which contains the Bifravst resources.
+The CodeBuild project upgrades the CloudFormation stack which contains the Bifravst resources.

 A second CodePipeline will be set up for the web app which triggers a CodeBuild project for every push to the `saga` branch.
 You can configure the repository URL and the branch for the web app in the :code:`deploy.webApp` property of the :code:`package.json`.
-The CodeBuild project updates the web app deployment on the S3 bucket.
+The CodeBuild project upgrades the web app deployment on the S3 bucket.

 Provide GitHub credentials
 ================================================================================